Skip to main content

 Fee Disputes

 No matter what amount of money you are spending on a lawyer's services, you want to ensure that you are receiving the services you are paying for.
-Paying more money than you should or expected to can be a frustrating experience, which could otherwise mar a solid attorney-client relationship.
+Paying more money than you should or expected to for legal fees can be a frustrating experience, which could otherwise mar a solid attorney-client relationship.

 There are many ways to handle a billing dispute to protect your pocketbook.